Garlic Head

 • 1 TBS hot sauce or salsa (depending on spice preference)

-• 1 tsp Old Bay seasoning, or celery salt, plus more for rim
+• 1 teaspoon Old Bay seasoning, or celery salt, plus more for rim

 • Few twist of black pepper